ZnSn/Masterthesis/NCS_Simulation/README.md

 ### Building the Simulation

-Run the Makefiles in both the DPDK and the NCS_Library folders
+Run the Makefiles in the DPDK, Socket and NCS_Library folders

 ### Running the Simulation